 - For decades, Apple consistently focused on empathizing with—and taking advantage of—the consumer’s frustration with technology.
 In the 1980s, Apple attacked IBM personal computers as being too complicated.
 In 2005, they used “I’m a Mac, and I’m a PC” advertising to attack Microsoft.
 Each time, Apple used its “consumer-first” mentality to transform leading-edge technology into accessible consumer technology.

 4. Leverage a breakthrough market impact

-Apple takes a fast-follower stance that takes current technology and makes it simple to use.
-Every platform, including desktops, laptops, phones, watches, tablets, and music streaming delivers the brand idea of “simplicity.”
-And, Apple deploys high profile launch hype to use vocal Apple advocates to spread the word to their friends.
+- Above all, Apple takes a fast-follower stance that takes current technology and makes it simple to use.
+Every platform, including desktops, laptops, phones, watches, tablets, and music streaming delivers the brand idea of simplicity.
+Apple deploys high profile launch hype to use vocal Apple advocates to spread the word to their friends.

 5. Performance result that pays back

 - Most importantly, Apple created a consumer bond with their brand fans to enter new categories.
 On top of that, Apple is now the most beloved consumer-driven brand, with premium prices, stronger market share, sales, and profits.
 They used brand love to help drive a remarkable 40x revenue growth over 10 years, skyrocketing from $5.7 billion in 2005 to $240 billion in 2015.
 This rapid growth helps cover the high costs of advertising and R&D, giving them very healthy operating margins, up over 35%.
 All this strategic effort has increased their market capitalization approaches $1 trillion.

 With the Apple case study, our strategic thinking model sets up the core elements their brand plan:

 - Vision: Apple wants everyone in the world to be part of the future.

 - Goals: Continue aggressive sales growth, geographic expansion into China, launch a major new consumer-friendly technology each year.